Bosiokovic hits three-run home run in eighth, Cypret goes 4-for-5 with two runs scored

 The Ohio State baseball program will be hosting its third annual Ohio State Baseball Alumni Day Oct.
 6 at Nick Swisher Field at Bill Davis Stadium.

-Former Buckeye reliever Mike Stafford enters his fourth season at Ohio State and 11th as head coach Greg Beals' pitching coach this past spring.
+Former Buckeye reliever Mike Stafford finished his eighth season at Ohio State and 15th as head coach Greg Beals' pitching coach this past spring.
 Stafford was elevated to associate head coach on Jan.
 3, 2018.

 In his first season at Ohio State, Stafford's staff lowered its team earned-run average from 5.24 in 2010 to 4.94 in 2011.
 In addition, Josh Dezse earned Big Ten Freshman of the Year honors, senior right-hander Drew Rucinski garnered second team All-Big Ten laurels and freshman right-hander Greg Greve was named to the Big Ten All-Freshman team.
 After his strong 2011 campaign, Rucinski signed a free agent contract with the Cleveland Indians in June 2011.

 In 2012, Stafford helped the Buckeyes lower their team ERA down to 4.25 and guided sophomore Jaron Long to first team All-Big Ten honors.
 In addition, junior right-hander John Kuchno was selected in the 18th round of the MLB Draft after going 8-4 with a 4.38 ERA and 59 strikeouts in 74.0 innings pitched.